udaysk3/ProductPriceCompare/README.md

 ## Contributing

-This project is open for the contribution.
+This project is open for contribution.
 If you'd like to contribute to this project, please follow these guidelines:

 - Fork the repository on GitHub.